-- If a particular structure is expected to remain intact through the 1-percent-annual-chance flood, the structure geometry shall be used in all ensuing FIS analyses that accompany the flood event (e.g., event-based erosion, wave runup and overtopping, and determination of wave crest elevations). - If a particular structure is expected to fail during the 1-percent-annual-chance flood, the coastal structure shall either be removed entirely before ensuing analyses, or be replaced by an appropriate failed configuration before ensuing analyses. - If the performance of a particular structure is uncertain, both intact and failed configurations should be analyzed, and the most hazardous flood conditions should be mapped.
+- If a particular structure is expected to remain intact through the 1-percent-annual-chance flood, the structure geometry shall be used in all ensuing FIS analyses that accompany the flood event (e.g., event-based erosion, wave runup and overtopping, and determination of wave crest elevations). - If a particular structure is expected to partially collapse or fail during the 1-percentannual-chance flood, the coastal structure shall either be removed entirely before ensuing analyses, or be replaced by an appropriate configuration before ensuing analyses. - If the performance of a particular structure is uncertain, both pre-storm and responseinfluenced structure configurations should be analyzed, and the most hazardous flood conditions should be mapped.